Process Correspondence - Medicare Compensation Recovery 011-15070000

 The injured person/claimant's address for Compensation Recovery claims can be taken from:

-• documents signed by their authorised third party
+- documents signed by the injured person's authorised third party

-• where the Medicare address is different to that on compensation payer documents received, follow Table 2 during document assessment.
-Confirm a correct address before claim registration or processing the correspondence received.
-This is to avoid privacy breaches
+- Where the Medicare address is different to that on compensation payer documents received, follow Table 2 during document assessment.

-• Where the agency receives Return to Sender mail, subsequent correspondence cannot be issued for the same individual at that address.
-Some other confirmation of that address would have to be provided, such as a declaration recently signed and dated by the injured person.
+- the agency receives Return to Sender mail, subsequent correspondence cannot be issued for the same individual at that address.
+Additional confirmation of that address must be provided, such as a declaration recently signed and dated by the injured person

 Correspondence without injured person's address - register abuse claim